SirEzha/Snake-game/README.txt

 * wasd - movement
 * r - restart the game during gameover screen

-Feel free to use if you want for whatever reason lol
+Feel free to use if you want to for whatever reason lol